-This section covers the various clocking modes supported by the AD4630-24/AD4632-24 SPI.
-These modes are available for 1-lane, 2-lane, 4-lane, and interleaved configurations.
+This section covers the various clocking modes supported by the AD4030-24/AD4032-24 SPI.
+These modes are available for 1-lane, 2-lanes, and 4-lanes.
 The clocking mode is configured in the modes register (see Table 16 for register descriptions).
-Note that the selected clocking mode applies to both ADC channels.
-The channels cannot be configured independently.